mathildaj/LinuxWebServer/README.md

 $ sudo nano __init__.py
 ```

-Then change engine = create_engine('sqlite:///catalog.db') to engine = create_engine('postgresql://catalog:password@localhost/catalog'), and save.
+Then change engine = create_engine('sqlite:///YourDB.db') to engine = create_engine('postgresql://YourDB:YourDBPassword@localhost/catalog'), and save.

-Make the same change to database engine on database_setup.py, and database_init.py.
+Make the same change to the database engine on database_setup.py, and database_init.py.

 3. Make sure __init__.py file has the correct Google Client ID and Secret.
 They are needed for Google Oauth login.
    You can also use a separate client_secret.json file to store the Google credentials.